 5 TIMETABLE CHANGES

 We aim to keep class times constant for all pupils but sometimes, changing a class time and/or venue is unavoidable.
 We aim to give one term’s notice of such changes.
-If, however, we have to change a class time/venue at short notice and your child has to leave the class because of this, the rule for notice period (3, above) will be waived as appropriate.
+If, however, we have to change a class time/venue at short notice and your child cannot attend because of this, the rule for notice period (3, above) will be waived as appropriate.

 6 PHOTOGRAPHS AND FILMING

 We do take photos and video footage of the children from time to time and use it to help with marketing for the school.
 The photos may be used at our website or on social media.
-Please indicate clearly when booking your child’s class if you do not allow us to take such photos of your child.
+Please indicate clearly when booking your child’s class if you do not allow us to use photos of your child in this way.

 7 CODE OF CONDUCT